Auto-DL/Auto-DL/README.md

 - Improve the UI and UX.

-- Show model training realted stats on the frontend.
+- Show model training related stats on the frontend.

 - Visualization and data preprocessing steps.